 Funded by / Ownership

 The Tri-City Herald is owned by Chatham Asset Management, a New Jersey-based hedge fund with a significant equity stake in Postmedia and majority ownership of American Media Inc. In 2020, Chatham Asset Management bought the McClatchy Company, which owned numerous newspapers around the USA and has won several Pulitzer Prizes.
 Advertising and subscription fees generate revenue.

 Analysis / Bias

-In review, the Tri-City Herald covers local news, sports, weather and crime through reporters.
-Articles and headlines are often minimally biased such as this: Cyber thieves steal $740,000 from Benton County.
+In review, the Tri-City Herald covers local news, sports, weather, and crime through reporters.
+Articles and headlines are often minimally biased, such as this: Cyber thieves steal $740,000 from Benton County.
 Employee fell for a common scam.
-National and international news is provided by other McClatchy papers.
+Other McClatchy papers provide national and international news.
 The website features a section for politics that generally offers syndicated content from other McClatchy properties.

 Editorially, the Tri-City Herald has a mixed record with presidential endorsements.
-For example in 2012, they endorsed Republican Mitt Romney and in 2016 they endorsed Democratic candidate Hillary Clinton.
-A review of editorials reveals a mix of left and right leaning opinions.
-In general, news reporting is low biased and with a reasonably balanced editorial perspective.
+For example, in 2012, they endorsed Republican Mitt Romney; in 2016, they endorsed Democratic candidate Hillary Clinton.
+A review of editorials reveals a mix of left and right-leaning opinions.
+News reporting is generally low-biased and has a reasonably balanced editorial perspective.

-Overall, we rate the Tri-City Herald Least Biased based on low biased news reporting and a balanced editorial page.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 2/7/2020)
+Overall, we rate the Tri-City Herald Least Biased based on low-biased news reporting and a balanced editorial page.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 2/7/2020) Updated (08/11/2022)